 Dehydration Symptoms: 5 Ways To Prevent

-Staying hydrated is important – every organ, cell and tissue in your body depends on water for survival.
+Staying hydrated is important – every organ, cell and tissue in your body depends on water for optimal function.
 Proper hydration also addresses a bevy of health concerns, from dry mouth and bad breath to gallstones and bowel irregularity.
 Each day you lose water by simply going to the bathroom, sweating and breathing.
 Replacing these lost fluids is vital to preventing dehydration.

 Some common symptoms of dehydration include:

 - Urine that is darker in color than usual

 You can help prevent dehydration by following these 5 simple steps:

 - Keep a bottle of water on hand.
 Sipping on water throughout the day will help prevent dehydration.
 Add a slice of lemon or lime for flavor, if you like.
 Ideally keep your water in containers of stainless steel or glass to limit plastics, a growing concern with certain chemicals leeching into your beverage.
 Aim to be hydrated to the point where you are urinating several times a day.
 On very hot days combined with intense activity, consider replacing some of your electrolyte losses as well.
 There are many healthier hydration beverages now with coconut water or other clean ingredients.
 Consider diluting with half water to lower your carb intake.